ThibaultEmo/ece-webtech-2023-fall/modules/02.nodejs/lab.md

 ### 7.2.
 Push it to GitHub (medium level)

 Commit your changes, use your **PRIVATE** group repository on GitHub, and push it.
+Create a tag `lab2` for the last commit and also push it.

 ## Part 8.
 Cultivate yourself